samsheffield/Unreal_Engine_Workshop/docs/week11.md

 Create a short animated scene that combines skeletal animation systems in Unreal Engine 5.6.

 Your project should demonstrate:
-- Imported skeletal mesh and animation
+- Imported skeletal mesh and animation (Mixamo and Fab are good sources)
-- Basic Animation Blueprint with Idle → Some Other State transition
+- Basic Animation Blueprint with Idle → Some Other State transition in a State Machine
-- Simple Control Rig animation using Modular Rig
+- Simple Control Rig animation using Modular Rig, baked to an Animation Sequence
-- Level Sequencer cutscene using a CineCameraActor
+- Level Sequencer cutscene/cinematic using a CineCameraActor
-- Blueprint logic that triggers the sequence
+- Cinematic launches at start of level (Optional: Level Blueprint logic that triggers the sequence)

 ### Estimated Completion Time: ~5 hours